BigDataAnalyticsGroup/mutable-QO-ResultDB/HowToRunExperiments.md

     ```
    ./benchmark/result-db-eval/ce/setup_postgres.sh <postgres_user>
     ```
+5. Create the prefiltered data for the JOB experiments.
+    ```
+    python benchmark/result-db-eval/create_benchmarks.py --user <postgres_user>
+    ```
-5. (Optional) Recreate the injected cardinality files used in the experiments.
+6. (Optional) Recreate the injected cardinality files used in the experiments.
 This may take some time.
 On our machine, this took multiple hours.
 Note that this step is optional, as the cardinality files are already contained in the repository.
     ```
     python benchmark/result-db-eval/create_injected_cardinalities.py --user <postgres_user>
     ```